 A native Bostonian, Max left a Ph.D. program in Linguistics at the University of Wisconsin at Madison to report on food and restaurants for the Los Angeles Times.

 Explains Max, "I wrote a long letter to the dining editor, Ruth Reichl.
 I pointed out inconsistencies in the paper's Chinese food reviews.

 She hired me to see if I could do better."
 Max adds, "I had the reviewer job for 15 years."

 Max relocated from Los Angeles to Las Vegas in 1999 at the urging of his friend Wolfgang Puck, the first celebrity chef to open shop in Vegas.

-Max has traveled to all 50 states and to "95 countries, give or take," he says.
-When he's not dining, writing, or traveling, Max can be found cycling in Southern Nevada's mountains or plying his luck in a Vegas casino's Texas Hold 'Em poker room.
+He has traveled to all 50 states and to "95 countries, give or take," he says.
+Besides dining, writing, and traveling, Max likes cycling in Southern Nevada's mountains and plying his luck in a Vegas casino's Texas Hold 'Em poker room.